Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Results

 \section{Results}

-In this section, we present our detailed numerical calculations of EE in a randomly bi-partitioned system.
-We study behavior of the EE in models with delocalized and localized phases (RD, AA, and PRBA models).
-In particular, we calculate EE in Anderson models in 1D, 2D, and 3D.
-Our aim is to observe the size dependence of the EE.
-We also discuss effect of distribution of subsystem sites on obtained EE in random bi-partitioned systems.
+In this section, we present our detailed numerical calculations of entanglement entropy (EE) in a randomly bi-partitioned system.
+We investigate the behavior of EE in models with delocalized and localized phases, including the random dimer (RD), Aubry-André (AA), and power-law bond-disordered Anderson (PRBA) models.
+Additionally, we explore EE in Anderson models in one, two, and three dimensions (1D, 2D, and 3D).
+Our primary goal is to examine the size dependence of EE and evaluate the impact of the distribution of subsystem sites on the EE in randomly bi-partitioned systems.

-\subsection{Random bi-partitioning in RD, AA, and PRBA models}
+\subsection{Random Bi-partitioning in RD, AA, and PRBA Models}